lazriel/HWSecCourse/hardware-security-syllabus.md

 Students will perform a power analysis attack on a provided software or hardware implementation of a cryptographic algorithm.
 They will collect power traces, analyze the data, and attempt to extract the secret key.

 ### Assignment 2: Reverse Engineering (Week 8)
-Students will perform reverse-engineering tasks on a simulation model using of a hardware component using open-source hardware RE tools.
+Students will perform reverse-engineering tasks on a simulation model of a hardware component using open-source hardware RE tools.
 As part of the assignment, the students will evaluate various countermeasures against RE.

 ### Assignment 3: ML-based Hardware Security Analysis (Week 12)
 Students will apply machine learning techniques to a hardware security problem, such as side-channel analysis or Hardware Trojan detection.
 They will train a model on provided data and evaluate its performance.